turingschool/front-end-curriculum/lessons/module-1/git-and-github-part1.md

 ### Install Git

-[Git](http://git-scm.com/) is the version control system of choice in the JavaScript community.
+[Git](http://git-scm.com/) is the version control system of choice in the JavaScript community and many others.
 XCode installed an older version of Git for you, but let's update it.

 ```shell
 brew install git